deis/deis/docs/installing_deis/linode.rst

                             Cluster SSH Private Key
       --private             Only allow access to the cluster from the private network
+      --adding-new-nodes    When adding new nodes to existing cluster, allows access to etcd
       --discovery-url DISCOVERY_URL
                             Etcd discovery url
       --hosts HOSTS [HOSTS ...]